- Website: http://xeric.eu/

 An energy-friendly Climate Control System successfully developed

-Substantial amount of energy is required currently to run auxiliary systems within electric vehicles, which is a major drain on the battery and so limits the range of the car.
+A substantial amount of energy is required currently to run auxiliary systems within electric vehicles, which is a major drain on the battery and so limits the range of the car.
 The core goal achieved by XERIC has been to develop an energy-friendly climate-control system (CCS) capable of both assuring passenger comfort and increasing the range of electric vehicles.
-At the heart of this system, there is a new-type three-phase membrane contactors.
+At the heart of this system, there is a new-type three-phase membrane contactor.

 Key results & deliverables available since June 2018: